JosueMOsunaG12/agent-contacts/readme.md

 - The [wilgucki/csv](https://github.com/wilgucki/csv) package was used to insert the csv in the database through the model.
 - The [laravelcollective/html](https://laravelcollective.com/) package was used to create the forms in html.

+## Installation and usage

+1. Download this repository

+2. Run the command `composer install`

+3. Run the command `php artisan serve`